helpwithcovid/covid-volunteers/THEMING.md

 ## General configuration options

-theme/config.rb sets up some important variables
+`theme/config.rb` sets up some important variables (TODO explain which are important)

 ## Tweaking colors

-[@jamie add content here]
+`tailwind.config.js` contains the major colors and fonts used throughout the app.
+Most important is simply the `primary` and `secondary` colors

 ## Tweaking i18n keys

 Changing bits of text from the default views is easy, find any key in config/locales/en.yml and overwrite it with new text under themes/locales/en.yml.

 ## Tweaking views